fallennyx/Portfolio-of-Projects/README.md

 # My Portfolio of Projects

 Hello!
 Welcome to my GitHub repository showcasing some of my projects.
-I am a senior CS major currently in school.
+I am a graduating CS major.
 Besides that, I am also a member of the ANG.
+This is here to prove I can build things.
+With scale and capital, I can do amazing things.

 ## Contact Details